 I’ve found that offering flexible dieting in conjunction with behavior change coaching to be the perfect recipe for my clients to achieve their goals.
-Most people seek nutrition professionals after they’ve made all the changes they know to make but are still not seeing the results they want: maybe they’re not be able to lose that 10-15 pounds sitting around their midsection, or they constantly struggle with digestive issues or highs and lows in their mood and energy.
+Most people seek nutrition professionals after they’ve made all the changes they know to make but are still not seeing the results they want.
+Maybe they’re not be able to lose that 10-15 pounds sitting around their midsection, or they constantly struggle with digestive issues or highs and lows in their mood and energy.

 In my experience, my clients are typically struggling to meet their protein and fat needs, which means they’re proportionately eating too many carbohydrates – though they don’t realize it.
 It’s also very common to see people eating far too few calories, and again, they don’t really know it.
-These typical eating patterns lead to the common complaints (like I mentioned before) we see as nutrition professionals.
+These typical eating patterns lead to the common complaints (like I mentioned above) we see as nutrition professionals.
 I’ve found that tracking macros offers a way to help clients see how much protein, fat and carbohydrates they need.
 When they’re able to start eating enough of the right macros in the right balance for them, they see almost immediate positive results.

-Nope, no concerns at all.
 Simply put, it’s very hard to hit your protein, fat and carbohydrate prescription with junk food.
-My clients have health, body composition and athletic performance goals that are clearly established so while I encourage them to work simple sugars, junk foods, “bad foods” (however they want to label it) into their macro prescription without guilt, they find out very quickly how hard or uncomfortable it is to “eat around” those types of foods with plain chicken and broccoli, for example, because they decided to chow down Krispy Kreme donuts.
+My clients have health, body composition and athletic performance goals that are clearly established.
+While I encourage them to work simple sugars, junk foods, or “bad foods” (however they want to label it) into their macro prescription without guilt, they find out very quickly how hard or uncomfortable it is to “eat around” those types of foods with plain chicken and broccoli, for example, because they decided to chow down Krispy Kreme donuts.

-In order to get to the place they want to be, they’ll need to prioritize meal planning, food prepping as well as restructure their environment in order to be conducive to the lifestyle changes they’re making.
+In order to get to the place they want to be, they’ll need to prioritize meal planning, and food prepping, as well as restructure their environment in order to be conducive to the lifestyle changes they’re making.
 What kind of RD wouldn’t want their clients to struggle through the muck with the right tools and come out the other side having decided on their own to eat whole, real foods over processed, packaged or refined ones?

-I typically work with my clients for 3 months, but sometimes up to 6 and 9 months.
+I typically work with clients for 3 months, but sometimes up to 6 and 9 months.
 In that amount of time we are able to see drastic improvements in body composition; primarily dropping body fat while maintaining or gaining lean muscle.
 However, I am always most excited to see my clients make peace with food for good.